RadialDevGroup/ombudsman/processes/OFFBOARDING.md

 #Offboarding

 When possible, use the Admin privileges in the various services to change the password for a person leaving the company.
-When possible double-check with the previous employee re: any additional resources that they are assigned to for Radial use. (e.g. Rollbar, Pingdom, etc..) and take appropriate action regarding those accounts (transfer, disabling, etc..)
+Double-check with the departing employee re: any additional resources assigned for Radial use (e.g. Rollbar, Pingdom, etc..) and take appropriate action regarding those accounts (e.g. transfer, disabling, etc..)

 ###Payroll

 Set end date for payroll.

+##Accounts

 ###Freckle

 Disable Freckle Account / Change password

 ###Teambook

 Disable Teambook Account / Change password

-##Accounts

 ###Google